greenh/CJD/README.md

 to extract the documentation content from collections of Clojure namespaces and convert it into trees of consistently-formatted HTML documents.

-CJD goes a fair ways beyond Javadoc, though.
-Specifically, CJD:
+A few salient CJD features:

-* Structures comments and markup in terms of well-defined Clojure forms, allowing structure-sensitive editors to be used to good advantage.
+* It structures comments and markup in terms of well-defined Clojure forms, allowing structure-sensitive editors to be used to good advantage.

-* Incorporates a recursively-defined documentation structure that allows Clojure's recursively-defined data structures and functions to be documented to whatever depth is needful.
+* It incorporates a recursively-defined documentation structure that allows Clojure's recursively-defined data structures and functions to be documented to whatever depth is needful.

-* Provides support for documenting most core Clojure artifacts (vars, functions, macros, protocols, records, etc.), and provides facilities for extending CJD to allow user-defined artifacts to be compatibly documented.
+* It provides support for documenting most core Clojure artifacts (vars, functions, macros, protocols, records, etc.), and provides facilities for extending CJD to allow user-defined artifacts to be compatibly documented.

-* Doesn't insist on completeness --- what does and doesn't get documented, and to what extent, is entirely at the developer's discretion.
+* It doesn't insist on completeness --- what does and doesn't get documented, and to what extent, is entirely at the developer's discretion.

 So, what does a CJD comment look like?
 Here's a taste, in the form a